FluxChat/fluxchat-py/README.md

 # PyChat

+A decentralized, peer-to-peer, encrypted chat written in Python.

+## Project Outlines

+The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

+- TBD

 ## Installation

 For the setup we assume that PyChat is running on a personal Computer in a Local Area Network, which is connected to the public Internet via a default gateway.
 By default PyChat will listen on all network interfaces (0.0.0.0).